Graphene-driven correlated electronic states in one dimensional defects within WS$_2$: Results

-In Fig. \ref{fig3:arpes} (g), we analyze the energy distribution curves (EDC) crossing the top of the valence band (vertical dashed line in Fig. \ref{fig3:arpes} (a-b)) by overlapping the EDCs with the STS curves collected from the unmodified crystal, a single sulfur vacancy, and an MTB formed on the TMD.
-The band shift is caused mostly by a band gap renormalization related to the presence of the MTB as opposed to isolated sulfur vacancies.
-Indeed, the onset of the valence band displayed by the STS obtained from the sulfur vacancy (dashed green line) does not match the onset of the valence band extracted by the EDC taken from Fig. \ref{fig3:arpes} (b).
-Conversely, the STS curve obtained from the 1D MTB (dark red line) displays the onset of the valence band matching the EDC from nARPES data taken after the $SA_{step}$ (light red line).
-The blue lines show the EDC and STS comparison from the pristine structure, where in this case the alignment between the two curves is well-matched at the expected onset of the valence band.
-This behavior is additionally measured with spatially-localized STS acquisition in Fig. \ref{fig4:overview}, where a shift in the VBM is seen approaching an MTB with an STM tip.
-The measured onsets of the VBM (-1.16 $\pm$ 0.04 eV) and the CBM (0.74 $\pm$ 0.09 eV) was measured locally with STS, which corresponds with the appearance of the HOS and LUS.
-The relative shift of the VBM is +530 meV (CBM is shifted by -80 meV) and is further depicted in Fig. \ref{fig4:overview} (a), which matches well to the band structure acquired by nARPES.
-Both nARPES measurements and STS highlight the importance in choice of substrate to determine the electronic properties of 1D defects in TMDs.
-Where other findings have shown a substrate dependence,\cite{10.1021/acsnano.0c05397} cross-correlated measurements made in this report are able to directly visualize the E$_F$ position related to the presence of MTBs over graphene.
-W 4$f$ and S 2$p$ core levels in Supplementary Fig. 11 show both core levels are rigidly shifted to lower binding energy in a similar fashion as the bands in the valence region.
+An analysis of the energy distribution curves (EDC) intersecting the VBM is presented in Fig. \ref{fig4:arpes} (d), denoted by the vertical dashed line in Fig. \ref{fig4:arpes} (a-b).
+The EDCs are compared with STS curves obtained from the unmodified crystal and a 1DM formed on TMD.
+The pristine structure (shown as blue lines) exhibits a satisfactory alignment at the expected onset of the VBM.
+The horizontal semitransparent bars, displayed in blue and red, highlight the energy region associated with the VBM onset for both the pristine and defective systems.
+A distinct kink in the EDC indicates the onset of the VBM as extracted from the nARPES data, marked by the black arrow.
+The observed band shift is primarily attributed to the band gap renormalization caused by the presence of the 1DM, in contrast to isolated V$_{\rm S}$.
+Specifically, the onset of the VBM indicated by the STS curve obtained from the V$_{\rm S}$ (represented in Fig. \ref{fig1:topo} (d)) does not coincide with the onset of the VBM extracted from the EDC in Fig. \ref{fig4:arpes} (b).
+However, the STS curve obtained from the 1DM (illustrated by the dark red line) exhibits the onset of the VBM that aligns with the EDC derived from the nARPES data acquired after the annealing step (depicted by the light red line).
+This behavior is additionally measured with spatially-localized STS acquisition in Fig. \ref{fig4:arpes}, where a shift in the VBM is seen approaching a 1DM with an STM tip.
+The measured onsets of the VBM (-1.16 $\pm$ 0.04 eV) and the CBM (0.74 $\pm$ 0.09 eV) were measured locally with STS, which corresponds with the appearance of the HOS and LUS.
+The relative shift of the VBM is +530 meV (CBM is shifted by -80 meV) and is depicted in Fig. \ref{fig4:arpes} (c), which matches well to the band structure acquired by nARPES.
+Spatially-resolved STS spectra reveal a band bending across the 1DM, akin to results by Murray et al.\cite{10.1021/acsnano.0c04945} and the pristine WS$_2$ that extends over 500 pm, giving rise to a sharp junction across the two regions.
+In addition, W 4$f$ and S 2$p$ core levels in Supplementary Fig. 13 show both core levels are rigidly shifted to lower binding energy in a similar fashion as the bands in the valence region.
 This suggests that the band gap renormalization is overall electrostatically driven.
-W and S peak fitting upon MTB formation displays a weaker component that is further shifted towards a lower binding energy of an additional few hundreds of meV due to the local chemical environment.
+W and S peak fitting upon 1DM formation displays a weaker component that is further shifted towards a lower binding energy of an additional few hundreds of meV due to the local chemical environment.
+Both nARPES measurements and STS highlight the importance in choice of substrate to determine the electronic properties of 1DM defects in TMDs.
+A screening effect is caused by graphene, which occurs due to the depletion of electrons in favor of 1DM states that enhances electron-electron interaction within the defect.
+This interaction leads to a metallic behavior that ultimately influences the renormalization of the band-gap in WS$_2$.